 What Is Color Harmony?

 You can find color harmony by placing geometric shapes on the wheel.
-Choose your key color — the color in your design you cannot change or want to draw attention to — and locate the different color harmony types on the color wheel to identify the combinations most pleasing to the eye.
+Choose your key color — the color in your design you cannot change or want to draw attention to — and locate the color harmony types on the color wheel to identify the combinations most pleasing to the eye.

 Once you have found harmonious colors, you can adjust their saturation, tone, tint, and shade.
 These factors make colors brighter, darker, or lighter, letting you achieve more hues beyond the standard 12 on the color wheel.
 Changing these aspects of your colors can give your color scheme the right look or mood for your project.